planck-repl/planck/site/src/index.md

 Planck is a stand-alone ClojureScript REPL for OS X.

-Planck launches instantly and is useful for scripting with ClojureScript.
+Planck launches instantly and is useful for scripting.

 <img src="img/screenshot.png" style="max-width: 95%;"/>